 Let's start with our Post

-Single Line.
+Single line text field onto our new model.
 Now we enter

 Title as Display Name - the API ID will be filled in automatically again.
 There's no other configuration we need to do so we just hit